opentdf/docs/docs/components/kas/overview.md

    1. [Key Access Object](/spec/ztdf/kao) - This object contains the wrapped key and the policy binding.
    2. The [Policy](/spec/ztdf/policy) from the manifest.

-2. The client needs to generate an RSA key pair so that the public key can be sent to KAS for rewrapping the symmetric key.
+2. The client generates an ephemeral asymmetric key pair; this is used to wrap the KAO content, such as an AES encryption key that can be used to access a TDF payload, from KAS.
 3. The client builds an object called a `RequestBody`

     ```json